caiobacode/Recipes-App-Trybe/README.md

 # 🔎 Additional details

 ### Notes
->This project was done in a group
+>This project was done in a group<br/>
+>This project don't have a backend/database system

 <br>
  <details>